-POSTAL #37817 Postal Protection Dagger Paul Weyersberg
+#38217C Postal Protection Dagger – Paul Weyersberg

-The blade of this Postal Dagger is nice and bright throughout, with the majority of the grain intact and with a needle-like tip.
-The reverse ricasso of the blade is etched with the trademark of the Paul Weyersberg firm; a downward pointing sword set between stalks of wheat.
-The original black blade washer is in place.
+The blade of this dagger is a beauty.
+It is completely factory bright throughout, retaining both the original grain and a needle-like tip.
+This blade is fully mint.
+The reverse ricasso is etched with the trademark of the Weyersberg firm; a set of double ovals containing the firm's name and location, “Paul Weyersberg & Co Solingen”, with a downward pointing sword flanked by wheat stalks.
+The original black leather blade buffer is in place.

 An extremely nice Postal Protection Dagger here.
 These daggers are becoming very difficult to find and I rarely have the opportunity to offer them these days.